Seoul stocks start higher on tech gains | Yonhap News Agency

 Seoul stocks start higher on tech gains

-SEOUL, May 28 (Yonhap) -- South Korean shares opened higher Tuesday as gains in technology stocks, including top cap Samsung Electronics, supported the broader market.
+SEOUL, May 30 (Yonhap) -- South Korean shares started higher Thursday as gains in technology stocks, including Samsung Electronics and SK hynix, supported the broader market.

+Foreign investors turned to net buyers of local stocks, joined by institutional investors.

-Market kingpin Samsung Electronics increased 0.23 percent, while its smaller rival LG Electronics inched up 1.31 percent.
-SK hynix, the world's second-largest maker of memory chips, was up 0.15 percent.
+Market kingpin Samsung Electronics rose 1.79 percent, and SK hynix, the world's second-largest maker of memory chips, gained 1.06 percent.

-Top automaker Hyundai Motor dipped 0.37 percent, while its auto parts affiliate Hyundai Mobis lost 0.91 percent.
+Top automaker Hyundai Motor rose 0.37 percent, while chemical giant LG Chem shot up 4.49 percent.
+No. 1 steelmaker POSCO inched up 0.63 percent.

-The local currency was trading at 1,185.15 won against the U.S. dollar, down 0.65 won from the previous session's close.
+The local currency was trading at 1,189.90 won against the U.S. dollar, up 4.00 won from the previous session's close.

 (END)